Rangi42/polishedcrystal/README.md

    * Battle with Lorelei in Seafoam Islands (Dewgong, Cloyster, Piloswine, Slowbro, Jynx, Lapras)
    * Add whichever gender character you don't pick as a friendly rival
    * Since Gold/Ethan/Chris and Crystal/Kris are the player characters, include Lyra/Kotone somewhere (her grandparents run the Day-Care; battle her in the PokéCom Center?)
+   * Also include Green/Leaf
    * N would sympathize with the Ruins of Alph message about how "we depart for their sakes"
+   * Allow Unown to learn AncientPower, Stored Power, and Cosmic Power (also make sure Togetic can learn Stored Power, AncientPower, Silver Wind, and Ominous Wind)

 ## Long-term